 We care about people.

-We’re a marketing company whose clients range from some of the biggest companies in the US to local charities, such as food banks.
+We are a marketing company whose clients range from some of the biggest companies and charities in the U.S. to local charities, such as food banks.
 We help our clients identify people who might be interested in their marketing offers.
-In other words, we create audiences.
+In other words, we create audiences and help our clients make better marketing decisions.
 To do this, we study consumer characteristics and then make predictions about what it is that individuals are likely to be interested in.
 We match those interests against the marketing goals of our clients to find the best fit.
-Sometimes our research is intended to help our clients find new customers, others to find new ways to serve existing customers.
+Sometimes our research is intended to help our clients find new donors or customers, others to find new ways to serve or connect with existing donors or customers.
 But whether they are our clients, the American consumer, or others, we care about people.

 What we do is complex and it has an impact on consumer privacy.
-We’d like to take a moment to explain how we protect your privacy.
-We don’t release consumer information to third parties concerning specific items that a consumer has purchased, what magazines they read, or what charities they support.
+We would like to take a moment to explain how we protect your privacy.
+We don’t release information to third parties concerning specific items that a consumer has purchased, what magazines they read, or what charities they support unless requested by the organization with whom the consumer has the relationship.
 We don’t sell information to data brokers or compilers.
 We don’t possess or utilize credit card or bank account numbers.
 We don’t collect or store Social Security numbers or other government-issued identifiers.
-We don’t collect or store HIPAA data.
+We don’t collect or store HIPAA data or other information specifying a consumer’s medical conditions.
 We don’t work with clients whose offer we consider pornographic or harmful to families.

-We work with a lot of data, so it’s fair to be interested in how we protect it.
-We have implemented technical, administrative, personnel, and physical measures to safeguard the security of all of the information in our custody.
-We align our security with the NIST-800-53 Rev 4 privacy and security controls published by the National Institute of Standards and Technology and engage an external security audit firm to test our security against these standards annually.
+We work with a lot of consumer data, so you may be interested in how we protect it.
+We have implemented physical, technical and administrative measures to safeguard the security of all of the consumer information in our custody.
+We align our security with the NIST-800-53 privacy and security controls published by the National Institute of Standards and Technology and engage an external security audit firm to test our security against these standards annually.
 In addition to securing the data we use, we honor people’s choice regarding its collection and use.
-You see, we are consumers too.
-We care deeply about our own privacy and about how our company is perceived.
-We believe that almost everyone wants to receive offers that are relevant and valuable to them.
+We are consumers too, and we care deeply about our own privacy and about how our company is perceived.
+We believe that almost everyone wants to receive offers that are relevant and valuable to them, but that individuals also may want the choice not to receive individualized advertising.

-“Opt-out” is a frequently used term, but what it means and how it is implemented may differ from company to company, web site to web site.
+“Opt out” is a frequently used term, but what it means and how it is implemented may differ from company to company.
 At its core, however, to opt out is to make a choice about how companies market to you.
 And we listen.
 Whether you have opted out of receiving direct mail or from receiving targeted display advertising or from receiving email messages, we respect your choices.

-The industry-standard opt out for online behavioral advertising is an excellent way to make your choice in the context of online behavioral advertising.
-When you use one of these opt-out tools—and there are links to them below—a cookie is placed on your browser that signifies your choice.
+The industry-standard opt-out for online behavioral advertising is an excellent way to make your choice in the context of online behavioral advertising.
+When you use one of these opt-out tools—and there are links to them below under Other Opt-Out Solutions—a cookie is placed on your browser that signifies your choice.
 Respectable companies that serve display ads check for the presence of that cookie before determining whether they are allowed to serve a targeted ad on the browser.
 If they are not allowed to use interest-based advertising, they will instead display a random or generic ad.
 Respectable companies that play some role in online advertising, other than serving ads, partner with respectable ad serving companies to honor consumer choice.
 We work with respectable ad serving companies.

-This cookie has its limitations.
+A cookie has its limitations.
 Cookies are temporary, browser-specific, and device-specific.
-If you clear your cookies, if your anti-virus software clears your cookies, if your browser is set not to accept third-party cookies, if you use a second browser, if you use a different device to view the Web, then the opt-out cookie will not reliably stop you being targeted with behavioral advertising.
-New tools are being developed throughout the industry to address this drawback.
+If you clear your cookies, if your anti-virus software clears your cookies, if your browser is set not to accept third-party cookies, if you use a second browser, if you use a different device to view the Web, then the opt-out cookie will not reliably stop you from seeing interest-based advertising.
+As improved tools are developed to be more comprehensive we will evaluate them and expect the industry groups to which we belong will implement updated standards and tools.

-We have addressed it in our own way.
-In addition to respecting cookie-based opts, we offer a database solution to storing consumer advertising choices.
-We have provided a form which you may fill out to indicate that you would prefer not to be included in many of the audiences that we create for our clients.
-When you complete the form we will record your choices in our database and exclude you from audiences—direct mail, digital, or both—that we create for our clients who are seeking to find new customers, subscribers, or donors.
-You may provide as many versions of your name and address as you like.
-This enables us to recognize you more completely in our database; many people receive marketing offers under a combination of nicknames, maiden names, and alternate or older addresses.
-This method reliably prevents you from receiving offers that we facilitate from companies or organizations that you have not dealt with in the past.
-And unlike the cookie-based solution, our database solution is permanent.
+In addition to respecting the above industry opt-out solutions, you may opt out with our company directly.
+We offer a solution to storing consumer advertising choices.
+We have provided a form, below, which you may fill out to indicate that you would prefer not to be included in the audiences that we create for our clients.
+When you complete the form we will record your choices in our database and exclude you from our products—direct mail, digital, or both—that we create for our clients who are seeking to find new customers, subscribers, or donors.
+You should provide as many versions of your name and address as you think are necessary to be comprehensive.
+This enables us to recognize you more completely because some people receive marketing offers under a combination of nicknames, maiden names, and alternate or older addresses.
+This method more reliably prevents you from receiving offers that we facilitate from companies or organizations that you have not dealt with in the past.
+We will set the opt-out to be permanent for our products and services based on the information you provide.

-It is important to recognize what this won’t do.
-It does not preclude a particular company or organization that you have dealt with in the past from sending you new marketing offers.
+It is important to recognize what these opt-out options won’t do.
+They do not preclude a particular company or organization that you have dealt with in the past from sending you their marketing offers, including those that are combined or associated with a digital identifier you use.
 This works well for most people, because they have a voluntary, mutually-beneficial relationship with those companies that they have dealt with previously.
-Those who prefer not to receive offers from a particular company should contact it directly and ask that they not receive any more marketing materials from it.
+Those who prefer not to receive offers from a particular company need to contact the company directly and ask that they not receive any future marketing materials from them.

 Wiland, Inc. Opt-Out